ericcornelissen/shescape/CONTRIBUTING.md

 convention `[FILENAME].test.js`, non-test files follow the naming convention `_[FILENAME].js`.

-The tests for _Shescape_ are split between unit, integration, end-to-end (e2e), compatibility, property, and fuzz tests.
+The tests for the project are split between unit, integration, end-to-end (e2e), compatibility, property, and fuzz tests.
 Commands are available to run the tests as shown in the overview below.
 To run tests use `npm run [SCRIPT]:[MODIFIER]`, e.g. `npm run test:unit` or `npm run coverage:e2e`.